 - Butter chicken’s sauce is also slightly creamier and richer.

 Both dishes are unbelievably delicious, and I highly recommend trying them both.
-Check out both my Slow Cooker Butter Chicken and Instant Pot Butter Chicken for easy butter chicken recipes.
+Check out my Slow Cooker Butter Chicken, Instant Pot Butter Chicken, or stovetop Indian Butter Chicken for easy butter chicken recipes.

 A Healthy Adaptation